 Thank you for making the games that we have come to love and letting us enjoy them.

-Submit your game today by emailing us at email@example.com.
-When submitting, please include a press release and media kit (images and document providing information about the game).
+Submit your game today by emailing us at firstname.lastname@example.org.
+When submitting, please include a press release and media kit (images and documents providing information about the game).
 Please be sure to include ways for the audience to contact you, learn more about your game, and how to make a purchase!
 PS.
 Don’t forget your release date!